 In KS3, pupils will come to understand the importance of Religious Education as a distinct subject within the school curriculum.
 They will learn the skills of discussion and debate within a classroom, as well as the necessity of understanding the reasons for different religious beliefs and values.
 It is these skills that will consistently be useful as they engage with challenging topics throughout the school and provide a strong grounding for the GCSE.

-The Year 7 curriculum is divided into 4 units: Introduction to RE; Introduction to Judaism; The Life of Jesus; and Introduction to Islam.
+The Year 7 curriculum is divided into 3 units: Introduction to Judaism (including a short introduction to RE); The Life of Jesus; and Introduction to Islam.
 In Year 8, the focus moves to the Eastern Religions, studying: Introduction to Hinduism; Introduction to Sikhism; and an Introduction to Buddhism.

 Pupils will be assessed at the end of each of unit of learning.
 At KS3 these assessments will be in the form of short tests, which are designed to secure pupils’ knowledge and prepare them for the revision and exam skills that will be vital throughout their schooling.
 At KS4 the assessments will mirror the GCSE exam model.
 In addition to this, all pupils will receive assessed homework, which will allow us to monitor pupil progress and identify areas of strength and weakness.